 Transfusions temporarily increase the platelet count.
 It is important to distinguish between a recipient whose body is creating the platelets and a recipient who requires transfusions to support the counts.

-Indicate if platelets were transfused less than or equal to 7 days prior to the testing reported in question 212.
+Indicate if platelets were transfused less than or equal to 7 days prior to the date the CBC was drawn as reported in question 223.